ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-6. How can we reduce margin or error $m$ without compromising on the level of confidence?
+Q. How can we reduce margin or error $m$ without compromising on the level of confidence?

 <details><summary><b>Answer</b></summary>